Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Introduction

-\paragraph{Contributions} In this work, we present the following contributions: \begin{enumerate}[labelwidth=!, labelsep=0.5em, leftmargin=!, itemindent=0pt, listparindent=\parindent, align=parleft] \item[Sec.~\ref{sec:language}:] \LangName{}, a quantum programming language of mathematical operators over block-encoded matrices, in which well-typed programs compile to valid circuits; \item[Sec.~\ref{sec:cost-model}:] A cost model to estimate leading time/space factors of programs, indicating when classical optimizations are inapplicable or unprofitable in the quantum setting; \item[Sec.~\ref{sec:optimizations}:] A system of program optimizations, including polynomial fusion and sum fusion, that we show to be sound, cost-nonincreasing, and strongly normalizing; and \item[Sec.~\ref{sec:evaluation}:] An evaluation on benchmarks for simulation, regression, and other applications that shows $2.6\times$--$25.4\times$ reductions in total runtime cost over the unoptimized baseline. \end{enumerate}
+\paragraph{Contributions} In this work, we present the following contributions: \begin{enumerate}[labelwidth=!, labelsep=0.5em, leftmargin=3em, itemindent=0pt, listparindent=\parindent, align=parleft] \item[Sec.~\ref{sec:language}:] \LangName{}, a quantum programming language of mathematical operators over block-encoded matrices, in which well-typed programs compile to valid quantum circuits; \item[Sec.~\ref{sec:cost-model}:] A cost model to calculate the time and space usage of \LangName{} programs, indicating when classical optimizations are inapplicable or unprofitable in the quantum setting; \item[Sec.~\ref{sec:optimizations}:] The sum and polynomial fusion optimizations for \LangName{}, which underpin an optimizing rewrite system that is sound, cost-nonincreasing, and strongly normalizing; and \item[Sec.~\ref{sec:evaluation}:] An evaluation on benchmarks for simulation, regression, and other applications that shows $2.6\times$--$25.4\times$ reductions in total runtime cost over the unoptimized baseline. \end{enumerate}

-\paragraph{Summary} Our work enables developers to express core components for quantum linear algebra using high-level notation rather than qubit-level circuits, and to soundly and automatically reduce their runtime costs.
-These insights pave way to more scalable implementations of algorithms, more insightful benchmark programs, and more robust compilers for quantum applications.
+\paragraph{Impact} Our work enables developers to express core components for quantum linear algebra using high-level notation rather than qubit-level circuits and to soundly reduce their runtime costs.
+These ideas pave way to more accurate estimates of hardware requirements, more useful and robust benchmarks and compilers, and more near-term demonstrations of quantum advantage.